Nursing

 NURS 112 : Medical Terminology

-This course provides a foundation for understanding terminology used by health care providers.
+Provides a foundation for understanding terminology used by health care providers.
 The course is designed so students can easily apply and process the language of medicine correctly in the health care setting.
 (Also taught as ALHE 112).

 credits